Scammers often target people affected by natural disasters, as well as those looking to support recovery efforts

 If you’re getting repairs, clarify what’s going to be done and check whether any subcontractors will be involved in the project.

-Major banks often roll out support schemes for customers hit by natural disasters, letting them defer or reduce loan repayments or get access to savings more easily.
+Major banks and insurers often roll out support schemes for customers hit by natural disasters, letting them defer or reduce loan repayments, waive premiums or get access to savings more easily.

-However, the fact that people are often waiting to hear from their bank during these crises gives scammers a chance to breathe new life into an old trick.
+However, the fact that people are often waiting to hear from their financial institutions during these crises gives scammers a chance to breathe new life into an old trick.

 Bank impersonators may demand payments or personal details in return for providing support services

-The sense of urgency and stress these scams thrive on is often heightened in the aftermath of a disaster, and banks say impersonation scams can increase at these times.
+The sense of urgency and stress these scams thrive on is often heightened in the aftermath of fires, floods and storms, and banks say impersonation scams can increase at these times.

-Bank impersonators operating in the wake of a severe weather event may demand payments or personal details in return for providing the support services that banks usually offer at these times.
+Bank impersonators operating in the wake of a natural disaster may demand payments or personal details in return for providing the support services that banks usually offer at these times.

 1. Watch out for sudden contact

-Beware of unsolicited calls or messages from your bank urging you to take action or making unusual claims or requests.
+Beware of unsolicited calls or messages from your bank or insurer urging you to take action or making unusual claims or requests.

 2. Don’t share sensitive details